Love Everlasting (2016 film)

 Love Everlasting is a 2016 American teen romance film starring Lucky Blue Smith, directed by Rob Diamond.

 Plot

-High school senior Bridger Jenkins (Lucky Blue Smith), and his mother Helen (Emily Procter), flee an abusive step-father and husband in Missouri with $197 to their names, and end up in the small town of Greenville, Utah when their truck breaks down.
-Local mechanic Will Simms (Shawn Stevens) gives them temporary lodging.
-Will's daughter Clover (Christie Burke) is very shy, and secretly a cutter, haunted by a past incident that left a scar on her left cheek.
-Bridger also has a scar, on his chest, from a childhood heart transplant.
-They grow closer, but both face the torment of school bully Bo Chinsley (Austin R. Grant).
+High school senior Bridger and his mother Helen Jenkins flee an abusive step-father and husband in Missouri with $197 to their names, and flee towards the West Coast, hoping to see the ocean.
+Unfortunately, they end up in the small town of Greenville, Utah when their truck breaks down.
+Local mechanic Will Simms, sympathetic to their situation, gives them temporary lodging.
+Will's daughter Clover is very shy, and secretly a cutter, haunted by a past incident that left a scar on her left cheek.
+Earlier, she was in a different crowd, and one night due to her friends being drunk, they mishandled a gun and shot Clover.
+Bridger also has a scar on his chest, from a childhood heart transplant.
+They both stand up for each other from the school bully Bo Chinsley.
+Bo and another football player were the two involved in Clover's accident, with the other person sympathetic to her, but Bo furious when her testimony lands him in trouble.
+Both face apathy and inaction from the school authorities, though the school's wood-shop teacher takes a liking to Bridger, trying to protect him when he can.
+However, Bridger is unable to retaliate due to his heart condition - any strenuous activity could cause his heart to fail.